Black Star International Film Festival

-Black Star International film festival (BSIFF) is a non-profit festival in Ghana founded by Juliet Asante in 2015.
+Black Star International Film Festival (BSIFF) is a non-profit festival in Ghana founded by Juliet Asante in 2015.
 It is a festival celebrated annually to bridge the gap between African movie cinema and the global community of movie makers and focuses on the business aspect of film making.

+Background

+The Black Star International Film Festival (BSIFF) was founded by Juliet Asante in 2015, and held its first edition in Kumasi, Ghana in 2016.

+In 2020, the festival occurred virtually.
+Earlier in the year, BSIFF partnered with other film organizations to promote an additional advocacy theme, "Jobs for Films."

+In 2026, the Black Star International Film Festival hosted films from over 20 countries.

+In 2025, BSIFF entered a partnership with Majestic Cinemas to distribute Ghanaian films throughout West Africa, adding dubbing in English and French with CINEKITA and the Nile Group.